Apoc101/TerminaLibs-.NETCore/README.md

 # TerminaLibsCore
-TerminaLibs but no .NET 6 requirement
+TerminaLibs but there's no .NET 6 SDK requirement

-## If you use MacOS/Linux, this will NOT work, since it's a setup file published in .exe
+## If you use MacOS/Linux, this will NOT work, since it's a setup file published in .exe (CLR is funny)
 ### And I recommend you go check out the original repo.
 ### Original repo at https://github.com/Apoc101/TerminaLibs/